DanaL/AdventOfCode/README.md

 For 2019 I did rust, but it left a bad taste in my mouth.
 I think this is a "it's not you, it's me" situation.
 I just never got to the point with rust where coding in it wasn't agony.
 It's also not well suited to quick, rapid-prototype style coding that Advent of Code encourages.

-For 2020, I'm going to do C# and learn some of newer features of C# 8.0 and 9.0 I haven't paid too much attention to, and maybe dive deeper into LINQ than I have in the past.
+For 2020, I did C# to learn some of newer features of C# 8.0 and 9.0 I haven't paid too much attention to, and maybe dive deeper into LINQ than I have in the past.

+For 2021, I am using C# once more.
+I am expecting to be pressed for time this year so I'm going to stick with my comfort food language.
+(C#: the poutine, mashed potatoes, or Kraft Dinner of programming languages!)